jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 In the stories above only objects were considered.
 Classes, interfaces and methods were ignored.
 To cut to the chase: it simply works the same for the display of classes, interfaces and methods.

-In the new computer language the class of an object is actually another object.
-In the new computer language, another object simply serves as the prototype for another object, with default values and everything.
+In Encircle the class of an object is actually another object.
+In Encircle, another object simply serves as the prototype for another object, with default values and everything.

 When you first display containment, without lines leading back to a single object and everything, you do not see mutuality of classes at all.
 Just like you don’t see mutuality of objects.
 To express the mutuality of classes, lines and imaginary references are positioned the same way, as they are for lines leading back to the mutual object, but now it is lines leading back to the mutual class.
 Class lines are dashed instead of solidly drawn.

-In the new computer language an interface is also simply an object.
+In Encircle an interface is also simply an object.
 An object can serve as the prototype for the interface of another object.
 When you first display containment, without lines leading back to a single object and everything, you do not see mutuality of interfaces at all.
 To express the mutuality of interfaces, lines and imaginary references are positioned the same way, as they are for lines leading back to a mutual object, but now it is lines leading back to the mutual interface (= object serving as a prototype for the interface).
 Interface lines are dotted, instead of solid.

 For methods it works a bit differently.
 Methods are not objects.
 Methods are not displayed as circles.
 Their default display is a square.
 So they have different symbols compared to objects.
 But the way lines lead back to a mutual method, simply works the same as for objects.
 There is more to the display of methods, but that is not covered here.
 The main point is: the technique for displaying mutuality of class, interface, and object works for mutuality of methods too.